gottacatchenall/ms_data_schema_macroecology/manuscript.md

 lower level objected-oriented languages.
 How do we define a standard using this type system?
-Different distinct category of information (e.g. location, species, environmental variables, and so on) is a subtype of a corresponding abstract supertype (e.g. AbstractLocation, AbstractSpecies, AbstractEnvironmentalVariable).
+Different distinct category of information (e.g. location, species, environmental variables, and so on) is a subtype of a corresponding abstract supertype (e.g. `AbstractLocation`, `AbstractSpecies`, `AbstractEnvironmentalVariable`).
 Then, we define concrete types for each of the different ways you can represent a given information (@fig:concept).